satellite-image-deep-learning/techniques/README.md

 </p>
 </details>

-<details><summary>Synthetic data</summary>
-<p>
+#

-### Synthetic data
+## Synthetic data
 Training data can be hard to acquire, particularly for rare events such as change detection after disasters, or imagery of rare classes of objects.
 In these situations, generating synthetic training data might be the only option.
 This has become quite sophisticated, with 3D models being use with open source games engines such as [Unreal](https://www.unrealengine.com/en-US/).

+<details><summary>links</summary>
+<p>

 * [The Synthinel-1 dataset: a collection of high resolution synthetic overhead imagery for building segmentation](https://arxiv.org/ftp/arxiv/papers/2001/2001.05130.pdf) with [repo](https://github.com/timqqt/Synthinel)
 * [RarePlanes](https://registry.opendata.aws/rareplanes/) -> incorporates both real and synthetically generated satellite imagery including aircraft.
 Read the [arxiv paper](https://arxiv.org/abs/2006.02963) and checkout [this repo](https://github.com/jdc08161063/RarePlanes).
 Note the dataset is available through the AWS Open-Data Program for free download
 * Read [this article from NVIDIA](https://developer.nvidia.com/blog/preparing-models-for-object-detection-with-real-and-synthetic-data-and-tao-toolkit/) which discusses fine tuning a model pre-trained on synthetic data (Rareplanes) with 10% real data, then pruning the model to reduce its size, before quantizing the model to improve inference speed